 4. Founders All Day IPA

-The Founders Brewing Company has created a lot of craft beer styles over the years, and this IPA is definitely up there with their best, and is now one of their most well known.
+The Founders Brewing Company has brewed a lot of different styles over the years, and this IPA is definitely up there with their best, and is now one of their most well known.
 (1)

-Its ABV of 4.7% means you can enjoy several of them on a hot day.
+Its surprisingly low ABV of 4.7% means you can enjoy several of them on a hot day.
 It’s got a clean and fresh finish, as you’d expect from the low ABV, and packs a lot of flavor for such a light beer.

 5. Rebel IPA

 Though at just 6.5% ABV it’s not particularly strong, it has a characteristic hoppiness to it – Boston Beer Company came up with a secret combination of Cascade, Centennial and Mosaic hops, along with their own creation of HBC 566.
+Well done!

 6. Racer 5 IPA

 This is a multi-award winning beer that is going to have you wishing for a second!
 Check out Better Beer Authority’s balanced and thorough review below.

 7. Dogfish Head 90 Minute IPA

-This is the flagship beer of the Dogfish Head Brewery, and it brings an excellent balance of citrus fruit and the dryness of hops.
+This is the flagship beer of the Dogfish Head Brewery in Delaware, and it brings an excellent balance of citrus fruit and the dryness of hops.
 (These are the guys that create the 60-, 90- and 120 Minute IPAs; the numbers refer to how long the hops are boiled during the brewing process, creating unique flavors for each version).

-There is a subtle aftertaste that doesn’t linger too long, which makes it ideal for spicy or barbecued food.
+For the 90-minute, there is a subtle aftertaste that doesn’t linger too long, which makes it ideal for spicy or barbecued food.
 Note also that the 90 is much more accessible price-wise, as the 120 can often be very expensive (and difficult to find)!.

 8. Ranger IPA